rage/programming-23/data/osa-1/1-ohjelmoinnin-aloittaminen.md

 <in-browser-programming-exercise name="Minutes in a year" tmcname="part01-04_minutes_in_a_year">

-Write a program which prints out the number of minutes in a year.
+Please write a program which prints out the number of minutes in a year.
 Use Python code to perform the calculation, as in the previous code example.

 </in-browser-programming-exercise>